RodneyPerhaps/CZigZag/README.rst

 CZigZag is a fork of `ZigZag <https://github.com/jbn/ZigZag>`_ which provides functions for identifying the peaks and valleys of a time series.

-CZigzag is rewritten in Cython making it much faster:
+For maximum speed, CZigzag is written in Cython while ZigZag can optionally use numba just-in-time compilation.
+If numba can be installed, CZigZag seems to be a little bit faster (10%).
+If numba can't be installed, CZigZag is much faster than pure Python code:

-- peak_valley_pivots is 40x faster
+- peak_valley_pivots is 50x faster
-- pivots_to_modes is 250x faster
+- pivots_to_modes is 900x faster
-- max_drawdown is 4x faster
+- max_drawdown is 140x faster